 To clarify right at the beginning: Primitivo does not derive from "primitive" but from "prima" which means "early", since this high-quality red wine vine has a rather early harvest time.
-It has the same roots as the Californian Zinfandel, they probably descend from the Croatian Crljenak.
-Some Italian winemakers also use the name Zinfandel for their label.
+It has the same roots as the Californian Zinfandel, they probably descended from the Croatian grape called Crljenak.
+Many an Italian winemaker therefore also uses the name Zinfandel for his label.

-In California, the Zinfandel is mostly responsible for the strongest and most alcoholic red wines.
+In California, the Zinfandel is mostly responsible for the strongest and most alcoholic red wines, some of which are of very high quality.
 In addition, large quantities of slightly sweet rosé wine are made from it, which is marketed under the name "White Zinfandel".